shahafwa/finding_donors_ml/README.md

-# Supervised Learning
+# Supervised Learning using Basic Machine Learning Algorithms
-## Project: Finding Donors for CharityML
+## Project: Finding Donors for Charity

+### Description
+In this project, I employ several supervised algorithms in order to accurately model individuals' income using data collected from the 1994 U.S. Census

 ### Install